evnhf/groundwork-commons/README.md

 ## Core Concepts

 ### Distributed Infrastructure
-The platform operates on 3-5 nodes run by different community members.
-These nodes continuously sync data with each other, providing technical resilience and preventing any single point of failure.
+The platform can operate on a single node or scale to multiple nodes run by different community members.
+Multiple nodes continuously sync data with each other, providing technical resilience and preventing any single point of failure.

 ### Democratic Governance
 Node operators are elected by members and can be removed through consensus voting.
 Moderation decisions require multi-node agreement, preventing any single administrator from unilateral control.